Early 1990s depression in Finland: Economic policy

 Paavo Lipponen served as the Prime Minister of Finland after the depression.

 The liquidity of the banking system of Finland weakened as a consequence of the bank crisis.
 The government answered it by guaranteeing in 1991 the debts taken by the Finnish banks.
 To help the export industry, Finland performed devaluations in 1991 and 1992 and so entrepreneurs who had taken foreign currency loans found themselves in a financially-disadvantageous position.

 To save the banks, the state deposit insurance fund, OHY Arsenal, was established and divided among loan-making banks.
-The largest recipients were the savings bank group Suomen Säästöpankki and Säästöpankkien keskusosakepankki (SKOP), a bank owned by small local savings banks.
+The largest recipients were the savings bank group Suomen Säästöpankki and Säästöpankkien Keskus-Osake-Pankki (SKOP), a bank owned by small local savings banks.
 The remaining banks also received financial support.
 The savings bank group was liquidated and divided among the Osuuspankki Group, Kansallis-Osake-Pankki (KOP), Postipankki and Yhdyspankki.
 In 1994, KOP had to merge with Yhdyspankki to form Merita Bank, which was later merged with Nordea.

 National government and municipal spending were strongly cut to guarantee the liquidity of the country.
 That weakened social services and other things.
 In 1995, then-prime minister Paavo Lipponen continued to operate under austerity measures, which had restricted government expenditures even for a period after the depression had formally ended.

 The Finnish economy began to gradually recover in the mid-1990s.
 The depression of the early 1990s was mainly localised in the Nordic countries, and each nation's economic difficulty had a reverberating effect for the others.
 In other parts of the world, the economy grew as normal, and Finland indeed recovered quite fast, especially with export-led economic growth after Finland's local financial matters had been settled.
 The guiding star was the conglomerate Nokia, which focused its efforts on mobile telephony and grew into a world market leader in less than a decade.